Tools4everBV/HelloID-Conn-SA-Full-AD-ReportAccountsRecentlyCreated/README.md

 This Delegated Form uses the following resources in order to run

 ### Task data source 'AD-user-generate-table-report-recently-created'
 This task data source runs an Active Directory query to select the AD user accounts that match this report.
-It uses an array of Active Directory OU's specified als HelloID user defined variable named _"ADusersReportOU"_ to specify the report scoping.
+It uses an array of Active Directory OU's specified as HelloID user defined variable named _"ADusersReportOU"_ to specify the report scoping.

 ### Delegated form task 'AD-export-report-accounts-recently-created'
 This delegated form task runs the same Active Directory query as the task data source (AD query is defined at two places) and export the data to a local CSV file if selected in the form.